dbrown499/winter-2025-technical-interview-practice/lesson24-nodes-adt-classes/README.md

 In your own words, what are the advantages of encapsulating code in classes rather than just having the code in the global scope?
 Write a short response.

+Classes are reusable and different instances could be inplemented without discrupting an entire program.

 ## Lecture Content (20 minutes)

 1. What Are Nodes?